Frequency Asked Questions

 Why recommend frozen and canned ingredients?

-They're easier to manage for busy or disabled people.
+They're easier to manage for busy or less abled people.
 Spinach and broccoli are notorious for going bad in the fridge before getting around to using them.
 Frozen vegetables retain their vitamins as well as or better than normal produce.
 Minerals are always retained, even in canned beans and even after cooking.
 Of course, you can always use normal produce and dry beans in your meal.
 Just cook the dry beans before adding everything else.